nanddeepn/nanddeepn.github.io/_pages/contact.md

 </form>

-PS: For any technical queries, I encourage you to use the comments section of the relevant blog post.
-This will benefit everyone from the information. **Technical questions submitted via this form will not get answered.**
+Note: For any specific technical queries, please leave your comments on the blog post.

 Thank you!